Blooym/KikoGuide/CONTRIBUTING.md

 ---

 ## Guide Contribution
-Guide contributions are highly appreciated due to the amount of duties that are in the game.
-All files for supported duty types already exist in the repository, and new ones will be made when new duties release.
-Please note that this repository may not checked around major patches to avoid spoiling new content, so a guide may not be made available until a few days after a patch.
+Guide contributions are relatively simple to make, and should not require any highly-technical knowledge.
+There should already be files in the repository for most duties in the game already, and new ones will be added when expansions release after a few days.
+Please note that this repository may not be checked around patch days to avoid spoiling new content.

 #### Editing Guides
-Guides are stored as `.json` files inside of the `Resources/Localization/Duty/<version>/<lang>/` folder, and are named their exact English in-game name no matter the language.

-When changing these files, it is important to run it through a JSON validator before committing back to the repository, otherwise it may be disabled on load due to being unparsable.
-You should also consider running a spell/grammar checker on the file.
+Guides are stored as `.json` files inside of the `KikoGuide/Resources/Localization/Duty/<version>/<lang>/` folder, and are named their exact English in-game name no matter the language they are for.
+When changing these files, it is important you run them through a JSON validator as otherwise the plugin may not be able to load them.
+It is also recommended to run the file through a quick grammar/spell checker when appropriate.

-It is highly recommended to use the in-game duty editor to edit guides, as it will provide a live preview of all your changes, as well as real-time validation and formatting, you can access the editor by using `/kikoeditor` with the plugin installed.
+It is **highly recommended** to use the guide editor that is apart of KikoGuide, you can access this at `/kikoeditor`.
+KikoGuide's guide editor will automatically detect when guide file is unloadable; It will also provide you with a preview of how the guide will look in the guide viewer, and provide you with IDs you may need while editing.

 ##### Editor Preview
 ![Editor Preview](./.assets/editor.png)

-##### Keys for JSON files
+##### Guide JSON File Keys
 - `Version`: The duty file version, do not change this manually.
 - `Name`: The name of the duty
 - `Difficulty`: The difficulty ID of the duty